 Common Triggers for This Rejection:

-- Thin content: Articles under 500-800 words
+- Thin content: Articles with less than 500-800 words

-- Template content: AI-generated or spun content
+- Template content: AI-made or spun articles

 The 7 Content Quality Signals Google Evaluates